Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

 Portrait Orientation Coloring Pages for Year of the Pig

-The following 5 pages are portrait orientation (lengthwise).
-If you want landscape orientation coloring sheets, go ahead and scroll up on this site.
+The following five pages are portrait orientation (lengthwise).
+If you want landscape orientation coloring sheets, go ahead and scroll back up to the start of the article.

 Here is a blank template that allows children to draw their own pig in the center square.

-Es el Año del Cerdo in 2018—Año Nuevo Chino—Direcciones en Español
+Año del Cerdo/Año Nuevo Chino: Direcciones en Español

 The Year of the Pig